aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/setting-pivot-table-option-for-empty-cells-show/_index.md

 {{% alert color="primary" %}}

-You can set different pivot table options using Aspose.Cells.
+You can set different pivot table options using Aspose.Cells for Node.js via C++.
 One such option is "For empty cells show".
 By setting this option, all empty cells in a pivot table are displayed as a specified string.

 {{% /alert %}}